MMIV-ML/nordoc2022/README.md

 ## Notebooks

-The hands-on part of the notebook is based on the first two notebooks linked below.
-The notebooks marked as "extra" will be mentioned as possible self-study material but will not be covered in any detail.
+The hands-on part of the workshop is based on the first two notebooks linked below.
+The ones marked as "extra" will be mentioned as possible self-study material but will not be covered in any detail.